directus-labs/guest-authoring/using-directus-as-a-baby-health-tracker/index.md

 4. Get the data of our target device.
 5. Transform the data to our needs.
 6. Save the data.

 Create a flow with a scheduled trigger that runs every minute (an interval of `* * * * *`).
 Turn off logging to prevent saving a lot of unnecessary data to your database.

-Authenticating with the Owlet API and requires three steps:
-### The Trigger
-The easiest way to get regular data fetched automatically with a Flow is a scheduled trigger.
-During the setup, we've set the trigger to the following settings:

-Status: Active
-Activity & Log tracking: Track Log & Activity
-Interval: * * * * * (which means, it runs every minute)

-We highly recommend turning off the logging or at least reducing it to prevent the flow from writing too much data into the history.
-### Authenticate and request a Token
+### Authenticate and Request Tokens

-For this specific API, the authentication is a bit more complex compared to basic auth or a simple "request a token" as we might know it from the easy-to-use-api from Directus.
+For this specific API, the authentication is a bit more complex compared to basic auth or a simple "request a token" as we might know it from other platforms.
 The general process to get a token which can be used to access actual device data contains three steps:

 1. Use the login credentials used by the mobile app and pass them to an auth service provided by Google.
 If successfully logged in, we receive a token.
 2. With this token, authenticate against the actual Owlet server for a second token.